This post may contain affiliate links. Please read my disclosure for more information.

 If you have money left in your account after Google AdSense deactivates it, you won’t be able to retrieve it anymore.
 So, you have to be extra careful when you’re using their program.

 Luckily, you don’t have to settle for Google AdSense if you don’t think the program is working for you.

 There are over a dozen similar advertising program alternatives to AdSense for bloggers you can use to monetize your website.
 Try one of the following AdSense alternatives:

 MediaNet is an excellent AdSense alternative for small websites or for when your blog is new and doesn’t have established traffic yet.

 Signing up for the program is very easy.
 They will route text ads to your blog and you can make money as these get served up on your site.
 They do have a $75 minimum threshold for payout.

 You can make money with their contextual ads or the programmatic platform.
 They claim to have one of the largest pools of advertisers in the world.
 MediaNet is leveraged by a lot of top-level sites to make money.

-Infolinks is one of the best alternatives to Google AdSense.
+Infolinks is one of the best AdSense alternatives.
 It is easy to get setup and have ads running on your blog in no time.